SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 Duration: 0:10:00

 ### A) - For AEMBusinessPartnerAddressCheck
-  - Activate SAP's Data Quality Management Service (DQM) by following this [blog](https://blogs.sap.com/2022/02/15/getting-started-with-sap-data-quality-management-microservices-for-location-data-btp-free-tier/) take a note of the URL and user credentials once you've activated the service.
+Activate SAP's Data Quality Management Service (DQM) by following this [blog](https://blogs.sap.com/2022/02/15/getting-started-with-sap-data-quality-management-microservices-for-location-data-btp-free-tier/) take a note of the URL and user credentials once you've activated the service.

 ### B) - For AEMSalesOrderNotification
-  - You'll need an external email service to be able to automatically send emails, details like smtp server address, username (email) and password.
+You'll need an external email service to be able to automatically send emails, details like smtp server address, username (email) and password.

 ### C) - For AEMLegacyOutputAdapter

-   > The legacy output adapter is simulating appending events to a file via an SFTP adapter, which could be imported to a legacy system.
+The legacy output adapter is simulating appending events to a file via an SFTP adapter, which could be imported to a legacy system.
 The actual flow doesn't require a working sftp destination as it's just being used to simulate a failure to demonstrate the retry and error handling capabilities of AEM.
 The flow will try a few times to deliver each event to the SFTP destination.
 After 3 failed attempts messages will be moved to a Dead Message Queue for manual  processing by a UI5 and Business Process Automation workflow.

+> aside negative
 > If, after successful demonstration of the error handling, you would still like to see a successful delivery of events to a file via sftp, you will need an sftp server and sftp credentials to configure the flow with a valid endpoint (sftp server address and username password) and import the ssh identidy into .

 ## Configure Your Integration Suite Flows